2.01 (Buran-class spacecraft): Differences from Buran and Ptichka

 After the Challenger disaster it was decided to limit the crew capacity of the second series of orbiters to four crew members with ejection seats regularly mounted.

 Since none of the second series orbiters were completed, only changes in the thermal protection system and OMS thrusters arrangement can be visible on 2.01.

 History

 Projected flights

-It was projected in 1989 that orbiter 2.01 would have its first manned space test flight, 3K1, in 1994, with a duration of twenty-four hours.
+It was projected in 1989 that orbiter 2.01 would have its first crewed space test flight, 3K1, in 1994, with a duration of twenty-four hours.
 The craft would have been equipped with a life support system and two ejection seats.
-Crew would have consisted of two cosmonauts — Igor Volk (commander) and Aleksandr Ivanchenko (flight engineer).
+Crew would have consisted of two cosmonauts — Igor Volk (commander) and Aleksandr Ivanchenkov (flight engineer).

 In 1991, construction of the orbiter was suspended, and in 1993, the Buran program was completely cancelled.

 Post-retirement

 After residing at the Tushino factory where it was constructed, it was incorrectly announced in 2006 that orbiter 2.01 would be put on display in the Technik Museum Speyer, Germany.
 However, the German Museum had actually bought OK-GLI, the jet-powered Buran atmospheric test vehicle, which appeared on display in its own new hangar from September 2008.

 From 2004 the orbiter 2.01 was left under open skies at a car park in Moscow, near Khimki Reservoir.

 On 22 June 2011, during the day the orbiter was put on a barge to be moved to the MAKS 2011 international air show, which took place from 16 to 21 August in Zhukovsky (Moscow region).
 In the night of 22–23 June, it was seen on the Moskva River.
 The orbiter was exposed at the show with one side restored.

 In 2012, it was seen during the Russian Air Force 100th Anniversary Airshow in Zhukovsky.
 It was expected that it would be restored in Zhukovsky and shown at the MAKS 2013 exhibition, but it never appeared at the exhibition.
 As of November 2013, it remained at the Zhukovsky International Airport (55.5517°N 38.1444°E).